SiddwMusic/SiddwMusic/README.md

 ## Hi there 👋
+### I am Siddhartha!
+I have been working in open stack technologies for more than 7 years now.
+I have been proficient in developing hybrid mobile apps but also, I have good experience in Microsoft .NET technologies.
+I have developed and managed different diversified web apps and Hybrid Apps.
+Responsible for setting up tech-stack architecture and constructing the solutions to various client problems.
+Passionate about creating scalable and high-quality Mobile, Web applications and services.
+And determined to develop, collaborate and contribute to this high-paced Information Technology industry.

 <!-- **SiddwMusic/SiddwMusic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->